RabinaRoka/React-Redux/readme.txt

 ##Time to practice removing items from an array.
 The spread operator can be used here as well.
 Other useful JavaScript methods include slice() and concat().

 ##The last several challenges worked with arrays, but there are ways to help enforce state immutability when state is an object, too.
 A useful tool for handling objects is the Object.assign() utility.
 Object.assign() takes a target object and source objects and maps properties from the source objects to the target object.
 Any matching properties are overwritten by properties in the source objects.
 This behavior is commonly used to make shallow copies of objects by passing an empty object as the first argument followed by the object(s) you want to copy.

+##React Redux provides a small API with two key features: Provider and connect.
+Another challenge covers connect.
+The Provider is a wrapper component from React Redux that wraps your React app.
+This wrapper then allows you to access the Redux store and dispatch functions throughout your component tree.
+Provider takes two props, the Redux store and the child components of your app.

+##The mapDispatchToProps() function is used to provide specific action creators to your React components so they can dispatch actions against the Redux store.
+It's similar in structure to the mapStateToProps() function you wrote in the last challenge.
+It returns an object that maps dispatch actions to property names, which become component props.